-(i) => John is behind a wheel
+(i) => John is currently behind a wheel

 c.
-None of your friends is going to (i) TURN-WHEEL-small
+In this race, none of your friends is going to (i) TURN-WHEEL-small behind the wheel and TURN-WHEEL-small

-(i) => each of your friends is behind a wheel
+(i) => in this race, each of your friends is behind a wheel

-Similarly, we believe that gesture for REMOVE-GLASSES in (15) also triggers a presupposition that the agent has glasses on at the relevant time, unlike the control have glasses on and REMOVE-GLASSES.
+Similarly, we believe that the gesture for REMOVE-GLASSES in (15) triggers a presupposition that the agent has glasses on at the relevant time, unlike the control have glasses on and REMOVE-GLASSES, which entails but does not presuppose such a fact.